korovod/kenotron/docs/3d_parallelism.md

 + Tied parameters: Only a rank in the tied group saves the weight.

-Q: How does brrr reconstruct the full original unsharded tensor from the shards when loading a checkpoint?
+Q: How does Nanotron reconstruct the full original unsharded tensor from the shards when loading a checkpoint?

-A: When saving a sharded weight, brrr stores metadata about how the shards map to the original tensor.
+A: When saving a sharded weight, Nanotron stores metadata about how the shards map to the original tensor.
 This includes:

 Slices mapping info - Maps each shard's slice of the tensor to the corresponding slice in the original unsharded tensor.
 Like shard 1 covers unsharded tensor indices 0-50, etc.

-During loading, BRRR uses this mapping to copy each shard into the right location in the unsharded tensor to reconstruct it.
+During loading, Nanotron uses this mapping to copy each shard into the right location in the unsharded tensor to reconstruct it.

 - Step 1: Orig tensor A: [A1][A2][A3]
 - Step 2: Checkpoint shards: A1 A2 A3